Consumer medicine information

 Act-HIB is a freeze-dried powder for reconstitution with diluent for injection.
 Following reconstitution, the solution is clear.

-Each pack of Act-HIB contains a single dose vial (containing powder for reconstitution) and 0.5 mL of diluent in a syringe with 2 separate needles.
+Each pack of Act-HIB contains a single dose vial (containing powder for reconstitution) and 0.5 mL of diluent in a syringe.

 Australia: